sftcd/openssl/esnistuff/README.md

 Most recent first...

+- Padding now turned on (within ``SSL_esni_server_enable`` on server) in a fairly crude manner.
+See the design notes for more.
+  Wireshark shows that padding is happening.
+Didn't test it enough though yet - ``s_server`` only supports 1 HIDDEN so it's a bit hard to test lots of differeng lengths for now.

 - Starting to think about padding cert, so modified ``make-example-ca.sh`` to generate different length keys giving me ~1000bytes difference in cert lengths, instead of just a few bytes based on the names.